pavelrevak/pyPSP603/README.md

     >>> psp.relay = True
     >>> print psp.current

-this set the output voltage, close the output relay, then print the output current.
+Example Set the output voltage, close the output relay, then print the output current.